jerabaul29/Cylinder2DFlowControlDRL/README.md

 singularity shell -H SET_YOUR_BASE_PATH SET_YOUR_PATH/fenics-and-more.img -c "export DISPLAY=:0.0 && export PATH="SET_YOUR_BASE_PATH/gmsh-git-Linux64/bin:$PATH" && /bin/bash"
 ```
 This singularity image contains tensorflow, tensorforce, fenics, and a Python install with the packages you need to run our scripts.
 If you want to mesh, you have to make sure that the path export to your gmsh is valid (the path export works only from folders visible to singularity, i.e. under the *SET_YOUR_BASE_PATH* in the tree).
 If you have problems with the gmsh calls, you may also hard code the paths to gmsh in the calls lines 35 and 52 in *Cylinder2DFlowControlWithRL/generate_msh.py*, putting the path to the gmsh in your cloned repo.
 If you do this, remember to make gmsh executable first (```chmod +x gmsh```).

+### Using through the contributed docker image (recommended, not tested in details by the authors)

+Wei Zhang (github id: waynezw0618), from the National University of Sinapore (NUS, China) was kind to contribute a docker container that should allow to run the code on this repo.
+The docker container is available as a .tar image here: https://folk.uio.no/jeanra/Informatics/cylinder2dflowcontrol.tar .
+It can be loaded and then executed following the usual docker workflow, for some help see for example https://fenics.readthedocs.io/projects/containers/en/latest/work_flows.html .

 ### Launching one episode without training